Fast Convex Optimization for Two-Layer ReLU Networks: Equivalent Model Classes and Cone Decompositions: Equivalence of ReLU and Gated ReLU

 where \( R : \R^{d \times d} \mapsto \R \) is some loss function.
 Taking \( R(v, w) = 0 \) reduces to a linear feasibility problem which can be handled by off-the-shelf LP solvers.
 Choosing \( R(v,w) = \norm{v}_2 + \norm{w}_2 \) yields a second-order cone program (SOCP) for which we have the following guarantee. \begin{restatable}{proposition}{socpDecomp} For every \( u \in \R^d \), if \( \rbr{\bar v, \bar w} \) is a solution to the cone-decomposition program~\eqref{eq:decomposition-program} with \( R(v,w) = \norm{v}_2 + \norm{w}_2 \), then there exists \( \calJ \subseteq [n] \) such that

 \end{restatable}

 Note that the general setting incurs a penalty of \( \kappa(\tilde X_{\calJ}) \) compared to \cref{prop:closed-form-decomp}.
 Intuitively, this term measures the narrowness of \( \calK \) and the difficulty of the decomposition.
-Combining \cref{prop:socp-decomp} with \cref{prop:cone-containment} gives our main approximation result. \begin{restatable}{theorem}{approxResult} Let \( \lambda \geq 0 \) and let \( p^* \) be the optimal value of the full C-ReLU problem with training set \( (X, y) \).
-There exists \( \calJ \subseteq [n] \) and sub-sampled C-GReLU problem with minimizer \( u^* \) and optimal value \( d^* \) satisfying,
+Combining \cref{prop:socp-decomp} with \cref{thm:cone-elimination} gives our main approximation result. \begin{restatable}{theorem}{approxResult} Let \( \lambda \geq 0 \) and let \( p^* \) be the optimal value of the full C-ReLU problem with training set \( (X, y) \).
+There exists \( \calJ \subseteq [n] \) such that the C-GReLU problem with patterns \( \calD_X \setminus \calS(\calD_X) \), minimizer \( u^* \), and optimal value \( d^* \) satisfies,

 \end{restatable} As a consequence of \cref{thm:approx-result}, \cref{alg:cone-decomp} is guaranteed to approximate the C-ReLU problem if \( R(v,w) = \norm{v}_2 + \norm{w}_2 \) and \( p \) is sufficiently large.
 As \( \lambda \into 0 \), this result smoothly recovers \cref{thm:cone-elimination}, implying we can control the approximation by adjusting the regularization.